Timekiller7/stake_docs/timeline.md

 A single window has the following stages
 * Staking/Withdrawal Period
-* Rewards distribution Period
+* Rewards Distribution Period

 <p align="center">
   <img src="./window.jpg"></img>
 </p>

-As the staking pool starts, the staking/withdrawal period begins and users can send tokens to pool in order to stake them.
-Tokens aren’t locked in the on-chain script, users can withdraw their deposited amount plus earned rewards in any time during staking/withdrawal period.
+As the staking pool starts, the Staking/Withdrawal Period begins and users can send tokens to pool in order to stake them.
+Tokens aren’t locked in the on-chain script, users can withdraw their deposited amount plus earned rewards in any time during Staking/Withdrawal Period.

-Tokens must be deposited <b> before </b> the start of the staking/withdrawal period for which user want to receive a reward.
+Tokens must be deposited <b> before </b> the start of the Staking/Withdrawal Period for which user want to receive a reward.

-After the staking/withdrawal period is over, then comes rewards distribution period.
-For past staking/wintdrawal period in current window the staking rewards are accrued to users, proportionally to their share of the overall staked pool in that period.
+After the Staking/Withdrawal Period is over, then comes Rewards Distribution Period.
+For past Staking/Wintdrawal Period in current window the staking rewards are accrued to users, proportionally to their share of the overall staked pool in that period.

 <br>
   Example of accruing rewards logic for user: